beacloudgenius/wordpress/README.md

 ### Wordpress

-This docker image extends the Wordpress library.
+This docker image extends the Wordpress library image.